Changes in high temperature extremes

 The plot shows the global mean of the highest temperature recorded each year, expressed as an anomaly relative to the 1961-1990 average.
 Data are shown for two global, observation-based data sets: HadEX3 and GHCNDEX.
 Note that these data sets have unequal coverage and that the time series are based on gridboxes that are at least 90% complete in time.
 The uncertainty associated with incomplete coverage (and only incomplete coverage, estimated by subsampling reanalysis fields from ERA5) is shown for the HadEX3 data set.

-The plot shows the number of days in warm spells expressed as a difference from the 1961-1990 average.
-A warm spell is a period of six or more consecutive days when the maximum temperature exceeded the 90th percentile of the 1961-1990 distribution.
-Data are shown for two global, observation-based data sets: HadEX3 and GHCNDEX.
-Note that these data sets have unequal coverage and that the time series are based on gridboxes that are at least 90% complete in time.
+The plot shows the number of cooling degree days expressed as a difference from the 1961-1990 average.
+A cooling degree day quantifies the amount of air cooling that may be needed.
+Data are shown for one global, observation-based data set: HadEX3.
+Note that this data sets has unequal coverage over time, and so the time series are based on gridboxes that are at least 90% complete in time.
 The uncertainty associated with incomplete coverage (and only incomplete coverage, estimated by subsampling reanalysis fields from ERA5) is shown for the HadEX3 data set.

 ×